feedzai/openl2d/README.md

 The Dataset with limited expert predictions can be used to train assignment systemds under realistic human data availability.
 Our expert prediction table contains 50 synthetic fraud analyst's predictions for each of the 1M instances of the BAF dataset.
 It can be used to train more data demanding algorithms, or to generate different training scenarios with the use of new capacity constraints.
 Our capacity constraint tables are also available, and are useful to test capacity aware assignment under a vast array of expert team configurations.

+## Installing Necessary Dependencies

+To use the provided code to replicate our experiments, please install the package available in the folder [Dependencies](Dependencies).

 ## Replicating our experiments